Tracy Creek State Forest

 The south boundary of the forest runs for a quarter of a mile along the New York - Pennsylvania Border.
 A roadside stand of planted Norway spruce along Crumm Road provides great winter cover for wildlife.
 There is a scenic, two-acre wetland along the southeast boundary of the forest.
 This area is a good place to see geese, ducks, beaver, herons and other wetland wildlife species

 Tracy Creek State Forest is part of the Broome State Forests Unit Management Plan.
+A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
+Each UMP addresses specific objectives and actions for public use and forest management.
 The plan schedules forest product sales for some forest stands, while protecting other areas which have special scenic, riparian or wildlife values.

 Anyone enjoying the use of this State Forest must observe the following rules which protect them and the forest environment: